 Start Ntopng server daemon:

 Step 4.
-Test Ntopng.
+Accessing Ntopng.

-Now you can test your ntopng application by typing http://yourserver.name:3000.
-You will see ntopng login page.
+http://your-server-ip-address:3000.
+You will see the Ntopng login page.
 For the first time, you can use user ‘admin’ and password ‘admin’.

 Congratulations!
 You have successfully installed Ntopng.
 Thanks for using this tutorial for installing Ntopng high-speed web-based traffic analysis and flow collection on your Ubuntu 18.04 LTS Bionic Beaver system.
 For additional help or useful information, we recommend you to check the official Ntopng website.